-Before deciding to leave the UK as a contractor, consider the following points.
+Before you leave the UK as a contractor, there are a few points to consider:

 - Each country has their own tax laws, some are very different from UK legislation, and some can have rather unusual restrictions.
 It’s worth researching these restrictions, so you don’t end up being caught out.